Contents

 • South Lake and North Lake

-• The Airbnb where my parents stayed was close to South Lake, roughly a 15-minute walk away, so they occasionally visited.
-Both South Lake and North Lake have beautiful scenery and are ideal for walking.
+• My parents’ Airbnb is very close to South Lake, just a 15-minute walk, so they occasionally walk over to explore.
+South Lake and North Lake are right next to each other, with nice scenery suitable for walking.

 San Diego